Iguanacolossus/Volcanoes-on-Venus/README.md

 **My worries**
 - this data table is so large my jupyter notebook kernel crashed when I tried to load it into pandas.
 I will have to do some research on how to deal with this.
+- also pretty old data

-## (3) Identifying  of palmoil plantations from satelight Images:
+## (3) Identifying  of palm oil plantations from satellite Images:
 - data - https://www.kaggle.com/c/widsdatathon2019/data?select=holdout.csv
-- identification of palm oil plantation in satelit images.
+- identification of palm oil plantation in satellite images.
-- have not looked as deep into this one. just putting here as another option
+- have not looked as deep into this one. just putting here as another option in case you tell me i should  use a newer data set then the other two